Frequently asked questions

 Most Finnish universities have their international programmes in the national Joint Application in January.
 In the Joint Application you can apply to max. six (6) programmes.
 Of those six, max. three (3) can be programmes of the University of Turku.
 Please note that you can submit only one application – if you submit several, only the last one will be taken into consideration and all others will be deleted.

 In addition, some universities may have their own separate applications at the same time with the Joint Application or at some other time.
 You can apply in the Joint Application + in separate application(s).
 You can also be offered several study places.
 However please note that you can only accept one study place beginning in the same semester.
 Accepting the study place is always binding.
-Also note that the deadlines for accepting the study place, scholarship etc. can be different depending on the University and application.
+Also note that the deadlines for accepting the study place can be different depending on the University and application.

 Please see the full admission requirements for each programme on Studyinfo.fi.
 You can reach the full admission requirements through a link on each programme’s own page on the University’s website.
 The admission requirements include the general eligibility requirements, as well as programme-specific admission requirements.
 The programme-specific requirements include information about, for example, if your previous degree should be from a specific field in order to be considered eligible.